mattfergoda/UWCLMS-Work-Sample/README.md

 4. The program’s usage is `./speller [dictionary] text`.
     * There are two dictionaries available with which to run the program: one “small” (with just two words) and one “large” (with several thousand words), both of which can be found in `dictionaries/`.
     * If the argument is omitted, the program will default to the large dictionary.
-    * There are a variety of texts with which to run the program, found in `texts/`.
-    * Answer keys demonstrating the correct program output using the large dictionary can be found in `keys/`.
     * For example, the command
         ```./speller dictionaries/small texts/carroll.txt```
     will run the program on carroll.txt referencing the small dictionary while